-To raise the aspirations of and expectations for all pupils with SEN and to allow all students with Special educational Needs (SEN) to make the greatest progress possible.
-We are committed to offering an inclusive and accessible curriculum to ensure the best possible progress and opportunity for all our students, whatever their needs or abilities.
-We want to raise aspirations of and expectations for all students with SEN. Raedwald Trust focuses on positive outcomes for all students irrespective of their needs.
+To raise the aspirations of and expectations for all pupils with Special Educational Needs and/or Disabilities (SEND) and to allow all students with SEND to make the greatest progress possible.
+We are committed to offering a broad, inclusive and accessible curriculum to ensure the best possible progress and opportunity for all our students, whatever their needs or abilities.
+We want to raise aspirations of and expectations for all students with SEND.